 The Madrid police still wanted him on burglary charges.
-Ozores decided to leave the country.
+Ozores decided to leave the country, more permanently this time.
 A Cuban friend called Joaquin Ferreras had served alongside him in the war and had a brother called Miguel seriously ill with tuberculosis in a Spanish sanatorium.
 He allowed Ozores to use his brother’s birth certificate to get a Cuban passport and the two men sailed for Havana together.

 When the real Miguel died in 1949 the man using his identity was studying fashion design in New York.
 Ozores had saved enough money in Havana to start a new life in the USA.
 The bisexual thief and Nazi soldier had an unexpected interest in designing women’s clothes.